Kratos Defense & Security Solutions, Inc. (NASDAQ:KTOS) Receives Average Rating of “Hold” from Brokerages

-Shares of Kratos Defense & Security Solutions, Inc. (NASDAQ:KTOS – Get Rating) have been assigned a consensus recommendation of “Hold” from the ten ratings firms that are presently covering the firm, MarketBeat Ratings reports.
-Five equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-The average 1-year price target among brokerages that have covered the stock in the last year is $16.38.
+Kratos Defense & Security Solutions, Inc. (NASDAQ:KTOS – Get Rating) has been given an average recommendation of “Hold” by the ten ratings firms that are covering the stock, MarketBeat Ratings reports.
+Five analysts have rated the stock with a hold recommendation and three have assigned a buy recommendation to the company.
+The average 1 year target price among brokerages that have issued ratings on the stock in the last year is $16.38.

 KTOS has been the subject of a number of research analyst reports.
+The Goldman Sachs Group lowered their price target on Kratos Defense & Security Solutions from $17.00 to $15.00 and set a “neutral” rating for the company in a report on Wednesday, October 12th.
+StockNews.com initiated coverage on Kratos Defense & Security Solutions in a report on Wednesday, October 12th.
+They issued a “hold” rating for the company.
 TheStreet downgraded Kratos Defense & Security Solutions from a “c-” rating to a “d+” rating in a report on Thursday, October 6th.
-Noble Financial lowered their price target on Kratos Defense & Security Solutions to $18.00 in a report on Tuesday, November 15th.
 Canaccord Genuity Group downgraded Kratos Defense & Security Solutions from a “buy” rating to a “hold” rating and lowered their price target for the company from $20.00 to $11.50 in a report on Friday, November 4th.
-Canaccord Genuity Group downgraded Kratos Defense & Security Solutions from a “buy” rating to a “hold” rating and lowered their price objective for the stock from $20.00 to $11.50 in a research note on Friday, November 4th.
-Finally, Jefferies Financial Group lowered their price objective on Kratos Defense & Security Solutions from $16.00 to $12.00 and set a “hold” rating for the company in a research note on Thursday, October 6th.
+Finally, Jefferies Financial Group lowered their price target on Kratos Defense & Security Solutions from $16.00 to $12.00 and set a “hold” rating for the company in a report on Thursday, October 6th.

 Kratos Defense & Security Solutions Stock Performance